 Daily shows in our Go Wild!
 Theatre introduce visitors to the wonderful world of wildlife and offer a close up view of creatures great and small.

 Our Farm and Barn offer young visitors a chance to get really close to a range of farmyard favourites including pygmy goats, micro-pigs, chickens, geese, guinea pigs and giant English rabbits.
 There’s even a chance to milk a very special cow!
 And if the weather’s not so good join our craft activities in the barn where you’ll often find young chicks or baby rabbits to meet.

-Two lions at Dudley Zoo – our Asiatic lions are the pride of DZG.
+Two lions at Dudley Zoo – our Asiatic lions are the pride of DZC.
 They are among the rarest animals on the planet, with fewer than 500 in the world, of which 300 are in zoos and wildlife parks.
-Females Kyra and Asha live in our one-acre Lion Ridge paddock with Jetpur our male.
+Females Kyra and Asha live in our one-acre Lion Ridge paddock.